top of page

 Once you actually look at a pokemon, various other information is called from the API/Files in order to show things like the various moves of the pokemon, type matchups, and the locations which the pokemon can be found in.

 Early on with my time at LaSalle I made a very primitive copy of Super Mario Bros, also copying over level 1-1.
-This copy was made in XEngine which is a bare bones C++ based engine made by an old professor at LaSalle.
+This copy was made in XEngine which is a bare bones C++ based engine made by a former instructor at LaSalle.

 Roughly 2 years later I would come back to this clone, needing a base for my networking final.
 Most of the actual game code is less than perfect, but the network code is what I am truly proud of and why it is here.